Tuition fee €12,449 per year

 Overview

-PhD candidate position in the Creativity in Crisis Communication
+PhD candidate position in Human Rights in Present-Day Political Communication

 Open application for a doctoral candidate in Communication and Information

 The doctoral candidate position is available in the Faculty of Creative Industries, Department of Creative Communication.
-Applicants interested in other research topics related to crisis communication are also welcome to apply.
+Applicants interested in other research topics related to Human Rights are also welcome to apply.

 Research topic description

-The selected candidate will work on the PhD thesis under the supervision of Prof. dr. Rasa Smaliukiene The successful applicant will have to attend scientific conferences, meetings and internships in other universities.
+The selected candidate will work on the PhD thesis under the supervision of Prof. Dr Jolita Šliogerienė.
+The successful applicant will have to attend scientific conferences, meetings and internships at the other universities.

 Requirements

-• Required background: MSc in Communication or another relevant field
+• Required background: Master’s degree in Communication or another relevant social science

 It is a prerequisite that you can be present at and accessible to the institution daily.